-- 1. Adult (showing signs of puberty) cardiac arrest patient. - 2.
-Apneic patient when endotracheal intubation is not possible or not available. - 3.
-Patient must be unconscious, without a gag reflex. - 4.
-Failed airway.
+- 1. Cardiac arrest patient.

+- 2. Apneic patient when endotracheal intubation is not possible or not available.

+- 3. Failed airway.

 CONTRAINDICATIONS / PRECAUTIONS:

 - 1. History of esophageal foreign body, disease, or caustic ingestion. - 2.
 Obstructive lesions below the glottis. - 3.
 Trismus, limited mouth opening, pharyngo-perilaryngeal abscess, trauma, or mass. - 4.
 Stoma. - 5.
 Conscious or semi-conscious patients with an intact gag reflex. - 6.
 Do not use excessive force to insert the device. - 7.
 As with all supraglottic airway devices, particular care should be taken with patients who have fragile and vulnerable dental work, in accordance with recognized airway management. - 8.
 Use care to avoid the introduction of lubricant in or near the ventilatory openings.